 Applying this principle to word usage, we can conclude that making an effort to incorporate more positive feeling words into our daily vocabulary will make us feel happier and more optimistic overall.

 - Take a few minutes every day to journal.

-- Write stream of consciousness style: simply write down everything that comes to mind.
+- Write a stream of consciousness style: write down everything that comes to mind.

-- Even if you jump from one idea to another.
+- Do it, even if you jump from one idea to another.

 - Even if what you’re saying makes little sense or feels empty: write it down.

 - Just get it down on paper without any filters: don’t overthink it.